 Ingrown toenail treatment can usually be carried out effectively at home.
-It is a common cause of toe pain where the edges of the nail push into the surrounding skin causing pain, inflammation and sometimes bleeding.
+An ingrown toenail is a common cause of toe pain where the edges of the nail push into the surrounding skin causing pain, inflammation and sometimes bleeding.
 They usually affect the big toe.
 The medical terms for it are an "Onychocryptosis" or "Unguis Incarnatus".

-Here, we will look at what an unguis incarnatus is, the common causes, symptoms and ingrown toenail treatment options as well as how to prevent them.
+Here, we will look at what an unguis incarnatus is, the common causes, symptoms and ingrown toenail treatment options as well as how to prevent them coming back.

 An ingrown toenail develops when one or both of the curved side edges of the nail are pushed into the surrounding skin.
 As the pressure increases, the nail pierces through the skin causing pain, inflammation, tenderness and redness.
 If bacteria enter through the cut in the skin, it may become infected.